 Your two main options for retirement accounts are an IRA and 401k.
 An estimated 54% of people who aren’t retired have a 401k or 403b, while 33% have an IRA.
 That said, 13% of people age 60 and older who aren’t retired have no retirement savings!
 Yikes, don’t let this be you.

 You may know about 401ks from your job, as they are employer-sponsored retirement plans.
 Basically, you contribute a percentage of each paycheck to a managed fund.

 An IRA is an account you open on your own.
-You can contribute up to $6,000 a year and decide what kinds of funds you invest in.
+You can contribute up to $7,000 a year in 2024, according to the IRS, and decide what kinds of funds you invest in.

 With both of these retirement accounts, you will face penalties for pulling money before you reach a certain age.
 That’s why you shouldn’t put money into these accounts that you’ll need anytime soon.

 With a 401k, you won’t have much say in the one you choose, as it will be offered by your employer.
 But you should check and see if you get employer matching.
 This is when your employer doubles your contributions up to a certain amount — a great way to get some free cash!

 For IRAs, it’s important to find a service that offers free financial planning.
 Knowing which funds to invest in can be tricky, so make sure someone is around to help.
 Part of this involves choosing a reliable brokerage that you can trust.